udontur/turix/README.md

 ### 🚧 Fixes
 - [ ] btop: GPU does not work
 - [x] browser: dropdowns are unreadable in light mode (white text and white background)
-- [ ] waybar: disable workspace button clicking function (no, on-click does not work)
+- [ ] waybar: ~disable workspace button clicking function (no, on-click does not work)~ bruh i give up
 - [ ] hyprspace: broke after hyprland 50

 ### ✨ Features